 A further study, conducted by Royal London, found that 42% of people with a mortgage have no life cover in place, 71% had no critical illness cover, and 81% had no form of income protection.

-It’s easy to believe that certain events “won’t happen to me”, and whilst we hope that they won’t, we can’t predict the future.
+It is easy to believe that certain events “will not happen to me”, and whilst we hope that they will not, we cannot predict the future.
 You are your most important financial asset, and if you lost the ability to work, you need to be confident that your existing savings would be enough to continue to pay for your bills and other essential living expenses.
-Your dependants could be left financially vulnerable if there’s not sufficient protection in place.
+Your dependants could be left financially vulnerable if there is not sufficient protection in place.

 Consulting a financial planner before taking out a new policy can help you establish which benefits will be best suited to your needs, as well as how this can be achieved within your budget.